simonmclean/triptych.nvim/README.md

 require 'triptych'.setup()
 ```

-Launch using the `:Triptych` command.
+Launch using the `:Triptych` command, which will toggle Triptych open/closed.
 You may want to create a binding for this.

 ```lua
 vim.keymap.set('n', '<leader>-', ':Triptych<CR>', { silent = true })